-Working positively with the media – newspapers, magazines, radio, TV – is one of the best ways to raise public awareness about miscarriage, ectopic and molar pregnancy.
+Working positively with the media – newspapers, magazines, radio, TV – is one of the best ways for the Miscarriage Association and our media volunteers to raise public awareness about miscarriage, ectopic and molar pregnancy.

 (Below, we use the word “miscarriage” to cover all of these kinds of pregnancy loss.)

 - talk about how people feel when they have had a miscarriage – or when they’re trying again

 - provide clear information about miscarriage: especially how often it happens, causes and treatment

 - let people know about the Miscarriage Association – somewhere they can turn to for help

 - encourage people to support our work:

 In the section below, we tell you more about what is involved in being a media volunteer.

 There are two main things that journalists are looking for:

 - Information or comment: perhaps after a news story about a celebrity’s miscarriage, or about new research, or about poor care.